Chinese New Year 2019

 A guide to its significance and celebrations

-On 5th February 2019 Chinese people from all over the globe are ringing in the lunar New Year, which will be the Year of the Pig.
-What will this signify for the year ahead and how will the Chinese people celebrate the lunar New Year?
+On 5th February 2019 Chinese people from all over the globe celebrated the lunar New Year, which is also the zodiacal year of the Pig.
+What will this signify for the year ahead and?
 Here is a quick guide from our London-based China expert, Dr Hua Ying .

 If you were born in years such as 1947, 1959, 1971, 1983, 1995, 2007, 2019 and so on, then this is your year.
 In the Chinese zodiac cycle (which includes rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog and pig), the pig comes last.
 After the pig, we start a new cycle all over again.